 Alpha 3D slices the model into layers and creates the print file.
 When the process is complete, it shows the IBF file in a window.
 You can now send this IBF file to your printer and start the printing process.

-When the printing process is complete, you must clean, dry, and remove the print supports.
+When the printing process is complete, you must clean and dry the print and remove the supports.

 - Ultrasonic Cleaner or Soak Time: 2 minutes

 - Suggested UV Oven Time: 2 minutes on the bottom side; turn the print over; 4 minutes on the top side.